aridjayarecipes/cutesrecipes.web.app/content/post/2517-recipe-of-homemade-fry-banana-with-honey.md

 ##### Instructions to make Fry Banana with honey 🍯 🍌:

 1. Peel the banana and cut it in thick slices
-1. Put the butter 🧈 in the pan and range the banana 🍌 in leave it about 2 minutes and turn up down, the butter will cover the banana, sprinkle the honey and put pecan on it and that&#39;s it
+1. Put the butter 🧈 in the pan and range the banana 🍌 in leave it about 2 minutes and turn up down, the butter will cover the banana, sprinkle the honey and put pecan on it and that's it